Cypress Quickstart

 ```

-If you use TypeScript, update your `tsconfig.json`:
+If you use TypeScript, add the types to your `tsconfig.json`:

 {